Hassanat36/Harry-potter-project/README.md

    ## Data Sourcing

-   Data was gotten from Kaggle.
-[Click here](https://www.kaggle.com/datasets/shilongzhuang/things-we-do-for-family-some-bald-guy)
+   Data was from "Harry Potter Movies Microsoft Excel"

    ## Data Transformation
  1. I imported my dataset to Power Query by using the format connector in PowerBI.